Johann Strauss I: Life and work

 On a trip to France in 1837 Strauss heard the quadrille and began to compose them himself, becoming largely responsible for introducing that dance to Austria in the 1840 Fasching, where it became very popular.
 It was this very trip (in 1837) which has proved Strauss' popularity with audiences from different social backgrounds and this paved the way to forming an ambitious plan to perform his music in England for the coronation of Queen Victoria in 1838.
 Strauss also adapted various popular melodies of his day into his works so as to ensure a wider audience, as evidenced in the incorporation of the Oberon overture into his early waltz, "Wiener Carneval", Op.
-3, and also the French national anthem "La Marseillaise" into his "Paris-Walzer", Op.
+3, and also the (at the time former) French national anthem "La Marseillaise" into his "Paris-Walzer", Op.
 101.

 Strauss married Maria Anna Streim (1801–1870) in 1825 in the Roman Catholic Lichtental Parish Church in Vienna.
 The marriage was relatively unhappy because of his prolonged absences caused by frequent tours abroad which led to a gradual alienation.
 They had six children: Johann (born 1825), Josef (born 1827), Anna (born 1829), Therese (born 1831), Ferdinand (born 1834 and living only ten months) and Eduard (born 1835).
 Eduard's first son was Johann Strauss III.

 The family home was called 'Hirschenhaus' but was better known in Vienna as the 'Goldener Hirsch' (The Golden Stag).
 Strauss was a strict disciplinarian and demanded that none of his sons pursue careers in music, despite their display of musical talent.
 Johann Junior was to study banking, likewise his brother Josef Strauss was destined for a military career, whereas the youngest Eduard Strauss was expected to join the Austrian consulate.

 By 1834 Strauss had taken a mistress, Emilie Trampusch, with whom he had eight children.
 When her husband openly acknowledged his paternity of a daughter born to Emilie in 1844, Maria Anna sued for divorce.
 With the ending of the marriage, Anna Strauss determined to further Johann Strauss II's musical career, allowing him to develop his skills as a composer.